OpenMS/pyopenms-docs/docs/source/fragment_spectrum_generation.rst

 Fragment Spectrum Generation
 ============================

-Generating theoretical fragment :term:`spectra` is central to many identification tasks in computational :term:`mass spectrometry`.
+Generating theoretical fragment spectra is central to many identification tasks in computational mass spectrometry.
-:py:class`~.TheoreticalSpectrumGenerator` can be configured to generate :term:`MS2` :term:`spectra` from
-a given peptide charge combination.
+:py:class`~.TheoreticalSpectrumGenerator` can be configured to generate :term:`MS2` spectra from a given peptide charge combination.
 There are various parameters which influence the generated ions e.g. simulating different fragmentation techniques.

 Y-ion :term:`Mass Spectrum<mass spectrum>`
 ******************************************

-First, we will generate a simple :term:`mass spectrum` that only contains y-ions
+First, we will generate a simple mass spectrum that only contains y-ions

 .. code-block:: python